samtron1412/docs/it-term.md

   organize and recommend music to people, to create personalized radio stations, and to see what other users listened to the most.

+# Computer Science

+## Automata Theory

+Automata theory is the study of abstract machines and automata, as well as the computational problems that can be solved using them.
+- It is a theory in theoretical computer science and discrete mathematics (a subject study in both mathematics and computer science)
+- The word automata (the plural of automaton) comes from the Greek word, which means "self-acting."